benresnick/FSND-Deploy-Flask-App-to-Kubernetes-Using-EKS/README.md

 # Deploying a Flask API

-This is the project starter repo for the course Server Deployment, Containerization, and Testing.

-In this project you will containerize and deploy a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.
+In this project I  containerized and deployed a Flask API to a Kubernetes cluster using Docker, AWS EKS, CodePipeline, and CodeBuild.

 The Flask app that will be used for this project consists of a simple API with three endpoints: